Weighing in on Tom Douglas' airline food (and what to eat when you're in the air)

 Our most celebrated chef Tom Douglas put his name behind the airplane food at Alaska Airlines.
 So where does it stack up on the health meter?
 One website Diet Detective weighed in, looking at all the airline food menus and picking the healthiest options from each airline.

 The result: Alaska Airlines, with 3.75 stars out of possible 5, ranked fourth out of 12 airlines.
 Not bad.
-But it seems Alaska could learn a thing or two about healthy meals from an airline it’s about to buy: Virgin America, which ranked No. 1 (4.25 stars).
+But it seems Alaska could learn a thing or two about healthy meals from an airline it bought: Virgin America, which ranked No. 1 (4.25 stars).

 Among the conclusions: “Calories overall are moving in the right direction,” at Alaska Airlines, as the calories in an average meal “went down significantly from 606 to 577” compared to last year.
 And the Douglas meals you should eat if you’re watching your waistline: For breakfast, the site suggests Lola’s Breakfast Scramble ($8, vegetarian) . (“It’s high in calories but will keep you full longer.”)